frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/attendance-status.md

 > Home > Human Resources > Attendance

-## 1. How to Create Attendance status:
+## 1. How to create an Attendance Status:

 1. Go to the Attendance Status list, click on New.
 1. Name your Attendance Status.